npeters1322/bRacketbusteRs/README.md

 devtools::install_github('npeters1322/bRacketbusteRs')
 ```

+If you get errors related to the kaggler package, try installing that
+package first by following [this
+link](https://github.com/KoderKow/kaggler) and using the code in the
+“Installation” section.

 ## Using the Kaggle Data

 To use this package, users must be authenticated to use the Kaggle API